 Who should read “More Than Enough” by Mike Piper?

-This book suits those who have saved a lot.
+This book is suitable for those who have saved a significant amount.
 It covers tips on giving back and estate planning for those already well off in retirement.

 What does “Spend ‘Til the End” by Laurence J. Kotlikoff and Scott Burns advocate?